-- 1. Adjust the supply/float voltage to 55.7V & observe the "High Float" alarm.
-2. Adjust the supply/float voltage to 57.7V & observe the "High Load" alarm. - 3.
-Adjust the supply/float voltage to 52.7V & observe the "Low Float" alarm.
+1. Adjust the supply/float voltage to 55.7V & observe the "High Float" alarm.
+2. Adjust the supply/float voltage to 57.7V & observe the "High Load"

-4. Adjust the supply/float voltage to 46.9V ow Load" alarm.

-High Load Volts (urgent) 57.6V V √ / x

-High Float Volts (non-urgent) 55.6V V √ / x

-Low Float Volts (non-urgent) 52.8V V √ / ×

-Low Load Volts (urgent) 47.0V V √ / ×
+alarm.

+3. Adjust the supply/float voltage to 52.7V & observe the "Lo ow Float" alarm.
+4. Adjust the supply/float voltage to 46.9V & observe the "Lo ow Load" alarm.
+High Lo ad Volts (urgent) 57.6V V √ / × High Flo oat Volts (non-urgent) 55.6V V √ / × Low Flo at Volts (non-urgent) 52.8V V √ / × Low Loa ad Volts (urgent) 47.0V V √ / ×

-Depending on the test load available, it may be Current alarm threshold down to suit.
-For exam Load Current High Setpoint threshold (Web UI p Alarms) to 35A.
-Then simply apply the 40A load state.
-Once the test is complete, be sure to rest the Loprevious value (or check with the customer for the current state). ple, with 40A test page Alarm Config I and observe the a lad Current High S load, adjust the uration>System alarm change etpoint to its
+Depending on the test load available, it may be necessary to adjust the High Load Current alarm threshold down to suit.
+For example, with 40A test load, adjust the Load Current High Setpoint threshold (Web UI page Alarm Configuration>System Alarms) to 35A.
+Then simply apply the 40A load and observe the alarm change state.

+Once the test is complete, be sure to rest the Load Current High Setpoint to its previous value (or check with the customer for the correct value they require).

-Load Current High Setpoint A √ / x
+Load Current High Setpoint

+A ✓

-Temperature alarm tests are performed by heati source) and cooling down (using an aerosol can temperature sensors. • . -
+Temperature alarm tests are performed by heating up (using a heat gun or other source) and cooling down (using an aerosol can of freeze, or a tub of ice) the temperature sensors.

-Battery Temperature High (urgent) °C √ / x
+Battery Temperature High (urgent) °C ✓ / ×

 Battery Temperature Low (non-urgent) °C √ / ×

 Room Temperature High (non-urgent) °C √ / ×

 Room Temperature Low (non-urgent) °C √ / ×

-When an AC Monitoring PCB is not fitted at syst AC Fail alarm is generated from the rectifiers.
-To present, and extend an AC fail alarm to the EM4 simply turn off the rectifier AC breakers.
-To allow read alarms there must be DC present on the out As this causes the rectifier output to cease, a Re To generate the Urgent Rectifier Fail, turn off the occur (usually set to 2, but check via the EM4x V page> Rectifier Urgent Fail Threshold). he rectifiers sense x.
-Therefore, to te we the controller to at the system ctifier Fail alarm is the required number the required number the system is the system in the system is the system in the system in the system is the system in the system is the system in the system in the system in the system is the system in the syste if AC is est this alarm, continue to n. also generated. r to make this ing (Control

-AC Fail (urgent) Urgent √ / x
+When an AC Monitoring PCB is not fitted at system level (as in most cases), the AC Fail alarm is generated from the rectifiers.
+The rectifiers sense if AC is present, and extend an AC fail alarm to the EM4x.
+Therefore, to test this alarm, simply turn off the rectifier AC breakers.
+To allow the controller to continue to read alarms there must be DC present on the output of the system.
+As this causes the rectifier output to cease, a Rectifier Fail alarm is also generated.
+To generate the Urgent Rectifier Fail, turn off the required number to make this occur (usually set to 2, but check via the EM4x Web UI for the setting (Control page>Rectifier Urgent Fail Threshold).
+AC Fail (urgent) Urgent √ / × Rectifier Fail (non-urgent) Non-urgent √ / × Urgent Rectifier Fail (urgent) No. Modules: \\\\ √ / × To check Load MCB fail, connect a load, but with no load turned on.

-NewMar Power System Manual Model: COMMANDER II AND COMMANDER II+

-Rectifier Fail (non-urgent)

-Urgent Rectifier Fail (urgent)

-Non-urgent

-No. Modules:\\\\

-To check Load MCB fail, connect a load, but with no load turned on.
 Then switch the breaker to its off position and turn on some load (any amount will do).
 This will cause the alarm to occur as the load side to the circuit will be taken to system common voltage.
 Turn off the load, and then return the breaker to its on position.
 Load MCB Fail (urgent)